 After months of research, Ketto was founded on August 15, 2012 and in a short span of time, has created an admirable niche for itself, helping empower the youth of this country to effect social change.

-Here is Varun’s take on the evolving landscape of crowdfunding in India, the importance of digital media and his vision for Ketto.
+Here is Varun’s take on the evolving landscape of crowdfunding websites, the importance of digital media and his vision for Ketto.

 How did the idea behind starting Ketto come to you?